Enrique1987/databricks/projects/governed-ingestion/README.md

 # Governed ingestion with Auto Loader

-Status: **Draft — workspace execution pending**
+Status: **Reviewed local implementation — workspace execution pending**

 Last reviewed: 2026-08-16

 This project increment lands immutable JSON or Parquet files into a Unity Catalog Bronze table.
 It uses Auto Loader with explicit schema and checkpoint state, a rescued-data policy, source metadata, bounded execution, and separate development and production bundle targets.

-The Python configuration and repository checks run locally.
+The Python contracts, package build, entry-point metadata, and repository checks run locally.
 The bundle has not yet been validated or executed against a Databricks workspace, so this project must not be presented as a completed production reference.

 ## Problem